MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/appbarbutton_icon.md

 # Microsoft.UI.Xaml.Controls.AppBarButton.Icon

 ## -description

-Gets or sets the graphic content of the app bar button.
+Gets or sets the image displayed on the app bar button.

 ## -xaml-syntax

 ```xaml
 <AppBarButton Icon="symbolName" .../>
 - or -